10 BEST Hotels in Banff (an unbiased guide!)

 The Moose Hotel and Suites has incredible reviews and is a beautiful hotel located right in the heart of Banff town.
-If you want somewhere to stay where you can park your car (for free) and then walk for the majority of your holiday then this is perfect.
+If you want somewhere to stay where you can park your car (for free) and then walk for the majority of your holiday then this hotel in Banff is perfect.

-They offer everything from standard rooms to a rooftop one-bedroom suites.
+They offer everything from standard rooms to rooftop one-bedroom suites.

 The onsite Italian restaurant also has some incredible food and is one of the top-rated restaurants in Banff!

-This hotel is ideal for families!
+The Banff Rocky Mountain Resort is the most ideal hotel for families!
 They offer suites and apartments with plenty of room for everybody.

 The prices are also very affordable for families that are a little budget conscious.
 The in-room kitchens are perfect for storing groceries or snacks and doing some cooking if you’d like.
 The hotel also includes a complimentary shuttle to Banff town.

-Pets are welcome!
-So, if you’re family includes a four-legged friend, bring it along!
+Pets are welcome too!
+So, if you’re family includes a four-legged friend, bring them along!

 Without a doubt, the Juniper Hotel has the best views in all of Banff.
 Set at the base of Mt Norquay only a couple of minutes from town, this peaceful hotel offers mountain views from every window and balcony.